Diplomatic missions

 Bulgarian identity documents:

-The Consular Office in Abuja has at its disposal equipment for processing the new biometric passports, thus it can process applications for the issuance of both - passports and temporary travel documents for Bulgarian citizens.
+The Consular Office in Abuja is equipped with equipment for processing Bulgarian identity documents and accepts and processes applications for the issuance of passports, identity cards and temporary passports to Bulgarian citizens.

 Certifications and legalizations:

-Primary original documents issued by the relevant administrative authorities in Nigeria, legalized by the Ministry of Foreign Affairs of the Federal Republic of Nigeria, must be submitted for registration of birth, marriage or death.
-The consular service of the embassy may legalize the relevant documents.
+For registration of birth, marriage or death, primary original documents issued by the relevant federal authorities in Nigeria, certified by the Ministry of Foreign Affairs of the Federal Republic of Nigeria must be presented.
+The Consular Section of the Embassy may legalize the relevant documents.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.